 Black Widow Colored Pencils come with a 3.3mm wax core.
 This is about the average size for a core in our experience (and coincidentally is right around our favorite diameter).
 At this size, you have a core that is small enough to still allow for good user control but large enough to make it possible to color larger areas of the canvas without exhausting your hand.

 The barrel is hexagonal instead of round.
 This is a personal preference, but we tend to like hexagonal barrels more than round as they are easier for us to hold.

 The wax that is used is of nice quality.
 When you push the pencil down, the application is quite smooth.
 We didn’t experience any of the “chunks” that you may have in some of the lower-end pencils on the market.
 That being said, this isn’t a buttery feel like you will see with premium wax pencils or many of the oil pencils on the market.

 We didn’t experiment with any blending using solvents or water.
-However, we did try blending multiple pencils together.
-We found that these did an acceptable job of blending with one another.
+However, we did try blending multiple pencils.
+We found that these did an acceptable job of blending.
 As for stacking, we recommend starting with your lighter colors and blending upwards with darker colors as opposed to the other way around.

 Packaging and Presentation – 4.5/5

-Whether you find the all black to be attractive or not is up to personal preference.
-We think it is really cool!
+Whether you find the all-black to be attractive or not is up to personal preference.
+We think it is cool!